v-rgrace/Viva/Viva/organizational-data.md

 - MET150
 description: "Import Organizational Data in Microsoft Viva and Microsoft 365"
 ---
-# Import and use Organizational Data in Microsoft 365
+# Use your organizational data in Microsoft 365 and Microsoft Viva

 *Organizational data* refers to employee data that your admin uploads by using the Organizational Data in Microsoft 365 feature.
 Organizational Data in Microsoft 365 combines this uploaded data with existing Microsoft 365 data to power certain capabilities in Microsoft 365 applications.
 This feature also helps improve your [Microsoft 365 User Profile](/graph/api/resources/profile?view=graph-rest-beta&preserve-view=true) data by ingesting organizational data that currently resides in your organization's external systems (such as human capital management systems).
 This helps fill in any gaps related to missing or stale user profile data and enables richer experiences in Microsoft 365 and Microsoft Viva.